-tcp -h host -p port -t timeout -z
+tcp -h host -p port -t timeout -z --sourceAddress addr

-A tcp endpoint supports the following options:
+A ${\tt tcp}$ endpoint supports the following options:

 Option Description Client Semantics Server Semantics -h host Specifies the host name or IP address of the endpoint.
-If not specified, the value of I ce.Default.Host is used instead.
+If not specified, the value of Ice.
+Default.Host is used instead.
 See Address Syntax.
 See Address Syntax. -p port Specifies the port number of the endpoint.
 Determines the port to which a connection attempt is made (required).
 The port will be selected by the operating system if this option is not specified or port is zero. -t timeo ut Specifies the endpoint timeout in milliseconds.
-If timeout is greater than zero, it specifies the timeout used by the client to open or close connections and to read or write data.
-It also specifies how long the run time waits for an invocation to complete.
-If a timeout occurs, the application receives Ice::TimeoutException If timeout is greater than zero, it specifies the timeout used by the server to accept or close connections and to read or write data (see Timeouts in Object Adapter Endpoints and Con nection Timeouts). timeout also controls the timeout that is published in proxies created by the object adapter. - Z Specifies bzip2 compression.
+The value for timeout must either be infinite to specify no timeout, or an integer greater than zero representing the timeout in milliseconds used by the client to open or close connections and to read or write data.
+If a timeout occurs, the application receives Ice:: TimeoutException.
+If this option is not specified, it defaults to the value of Ice.Default.Timeout.
+The value for timeout must either be infinite to specify no timeout, or an integer greater than zero representing the timeout in milliseconds used by the server to accept or close connections and to read or write data (see Timeouts in Object Adapter Endpoints and Connection Timeouts). timeout also controls the timeout that is published in proxies created by the object adapter.
+If this option is not specified, it defaults to the value of Ice.Default.Timeout. - Z Specifies bzip2 compression.
 Determines whether compressed requests are sent.
-Determines whether compression is advertised in proxies created by the adapter.
+Determines whether compression is advertised in proxies created by the adapter. sourceA ddress addr Binds outgoing socket connections to the network interface associated with a ddr .
+The value for addr must be a numeric IPv4 or IPv6 address.
+If this option is not specified, it defaults to the value of Ice.Default.SourceAddress.
+This feature is not supported on WinRT.
+Not supported udp -h host -p port -z --ttl TTL --interface INTF --sourceAddress addr